CCI-MOC/m2/docs/rpc@usage/README.md

 The rpcserver-daemon.sh file needs to be present in the /etc/init.d folder on the server machine.
 This file should be
 executed with root privileges as it creates and accesses the rpcserver.pid file from the /var/run directory.

+**7. daemon-installation.sh:**
+This script needs to be run when the daemon files are copied to a new server system.
+This script assumes all your file
+are present in the same directory.